Mao Zedong Thought Flag: Analysis

 Due to the website consistently opposing Chinese economic reform, it has been labelled as a far-left or ultra-left website.
-South China Morning Post linked the website to the far-left Neo-Maoism movement.
+South China Morning Post linked the website to the far-left neo-Maoist movement.
 The Economist described the Utopia and the website as "the online inheritors of an orthodox tradition that traces its origins back to the aftermath of the Tiananmen Square protests in 1989 when party hardliners founded journals extolling the virtues of old-style communism."
-New York Times reported that the website posted commentaries like "separated from Mao, the Communist Party has no glory left!"
+The New York Times reported that the website posted commentaries like "separated from Mao, the Communist Party has no glory left!"

-In 2012, Chinese neoauthoritarian historian Xiao Gongqin claimed in Guanchazhe that the Chinese left might incite social discontent, accusing Chinese authority of their fear about dealing with left websites, including Mao Zedong Flag.
+In 2012, Chinese neoauthoritarian historian Xiao Gongqin claimed in Guancha that the Chinese left might incite social discontent, accusing Chinese authority of their fear about dealing with left websites, including Mao Zedong Flag.

-After Yanhuang Chunqiu was closed by the authority in 2016, Xiao Shu published a commentary in Deutsche Welle criticizing the celebrations of the closure by the Utopia and Mao Zedong Flag, alleging that "Bo Xilai's line without Bo Xilai" and the far-left have taken over the Chinese public opinion.
+After liberal Yanhuang Chunqiu was closed by the Beijing authority in 2016, Xiao Shu published a commentary in Deutsche Welle criticizing the celebrations of the closure by the Utopia and Mao Zedong Flag, alleging that "Bo Xilai's line without Bo Xilai" and the far-left have taken over the Chinese public opinion.